brainsatplay/brainsatplay/src/core2.0/docs/Graph.md

         backward:false, //pass output to parent node
         children:undefined, //child node(s), can be tags of other nodes, properties objects like this, or graphnodes, or null parent:undefined, //parent graph node
-        delay:false, //ms delay to fire the node repeat:false, // set repeat as an integer to repeat the input n times recursive:false, //or set recursive with an integer to pass the output back in as the next input n times
+        branch:undefined,  //based on the operator result, automatically do something delay:false, //ms delay to fire the node repeat:false, // set repeat as an integer to repeat the input n times recursive:false, //or set recursive with an integer to pass the output back in as the next input n times